Skip to content Skip to Chat

 What Is Computer Information Technology?

-Computer information technology, or IT, is a relatively new field that first emerged in the 1990s when computers became the basic tools used for work and everyday life.
-With the rise in computer use came the need for professionals that could develop and maintain their infrastructure.
-Computer information technology is often used to refer to technical support, but it’s become much more than that.
+Computer information technology, or IT, is a relatively new professional field that emerged in the 1990s when computers became the basic tools used for work and everyday life.
+The rise in computer use introduced the need for professionals that could develop and maintain the new technological infrastructure.
+“Computer information technology” is often used to refer to technical support, but it’s become much more than that.

 Why Is Information Technology Important?

-Technology impacts nearly every aspect of our lives, including the way we communicate, learn, socialize, work, bank, and more.
-IT ensures that this technology—and the networks and software that connect it—operates effectively.
-Thanks to IT, organizations and individuals enjoy better connections through faster, more accessible communication and increased productivity through easier access to information.
+Thanks to IT professionals, organizations and individuals enjoy better connections through faster, more accessible communication and increased productivity through easier access to information.
 From finance to farming, nearly every industry relies on information technology, and this dependence is only going to become stronger.

 What Areas Does Information Technology Include?

-2. Support answers questions and troubleshoots problems.
+2. Support: answering questions and troubleshooting problems.

-In today’s classrooms, teachers and students can utilize AI for educational purposes, such as plagiarism checkers, citation finders, research archives, and more.
+In today’s classrooms, teachers and students can utilize AI for educational purposes such as plagiarism checkers, citation finders, research archives, and more.

 What’s the Difference Between Software and Hardware?